MattChanTK/gym-maze/README.md

 The objective is to find the shortest path from the start to the goal.

 ### Action space
-The agent may only choose to go up, down, left, or right.
+The agent may only choose to go up, down, left, or right ("N", "S", "W", "E").
 If the way is blocked, it will remain at the same the location.

 ### Observation space
 The observation space is the (x, y) coordinate of the agent.
 The top left cell is (0, 0).

 ### Reward
 A reward of 1 is given when the agent reaches the goal.
-For every step in the maze, the agent recieves a reward of -0.1/(number of cells).i
+For every step in the maze, the agent recieves a reward of -0.1/(number of cells).

 ### End condition
 The maze is reset when the agent reaches the goal.